CUBRID/cubrid-manual/en/sql/tuning.rst

     csql> ;info stats table_name

 *   *schema_name*: Specifies the schema of the table.
-If omitted, the schema name of the user is used.
+If omitted, the schema name of current session is used.
 *   *table_name*: Table name to check the statistics Information

 The following shows the statistical information of *t1* table in CSQL interpreter.